Philanthus gibbosus: Predators

 Although P. gibbosus feeds on insects, they are also prey for certain insects as well.
 Predatory insects for P. gibbosus include praying mantis, robber flies, and dragonflies.
 Sometimes, smaller P. gibbosus individuals will be preyed on by larger wasps.
 Some birds will even regularly consume wasps.
 A few examples of birds that prey on P. gibbosus include sparrows, wrens, and summer tanagers.
 In general, these birds normally exclusively hunt solitary wasps, making P. gibbosus an ideal target.
 Moreover, the birds avoid disturbing P. gibbosus near their nests.

 Defense

-P. gibbosus has a sting that is painful and menacing enough to deter most potential predators.
+Philanthus gibbosus has a sting that is painful and menacing enough to deter most potential predators.
 P. gibbosus's black and yellow coloring serves as a warning to other organisms, as that color pattern often indicates a dangerous species.
 Additionally, the burrowing behavior of P. gibbosus provides the species with a suitable hiding spot to avoid predators.
 Because the burrows are so far into the ground, usually around two feet, P. gibbosus is able to avoid predation by remaining in its burrow.

 Parasites

-P. gibbosus is most notably parasitized by a nest parasite, Senotainia trilineata, a Miltogrammid fly.
+Philanthus gibbosus is most notably parasitized by a nest parasite, Senotainia trilineata, a Miltogrammid fly.
 P. gibbosus utilizes a flight pattern in which it flies over the nest from above as a means of surveying its nest for the parasite, one that is different from other species of the same genus.